cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-01-12-the-evolution-of-the-web-from-html-to-webassembly.md

 The success of Emscripted laid the groundwork for the development and standardization of [WebAssembly](https://webassembly.org/) by the World Wide Web Consortium (W3C) in 2015.

 [//]: # (The Advent of WebAssembly)
-WebAssembly (a.k.a wasm), was developed as a native runtime for the web, allowing developers to write applications in languages such as C, Rust, or Ruby, and compile them into a `.wasm` file.
+WebAssembly (a.k.a wasm), was developed as a native runtime for the web.
+It allows developers to write applications in languages such as C, Rust, or Ruby, and compile them into a `.wasm` file.
 This file is then served from a web server and executed in the browser, with JavaScript often playing a role in bootstrapping the application.
 This innovation brought the possibility of running high-performance, native applications directly within the browser environment, reminiscent of the capabilities provided by Java Applets in the 1990s.

-WebAssembly addresses the inefficiencies of transpiling languages like Java or TypeScript to JavaScript, which was traditionally the only way to run applications in browsers.
+> WebAssembly addresses the inefficiencies of transpiling languages like Java or TypeScript to JavaScript, which was traditionally the only way to run applications in browsers.

 ```mermaid
 %%{init: {'theme':'base'}}%%